G.E.T. Guidebook

 SEGMENT OVERVIEW

-This is the first of three segments (eastbound / northbound) to utilize the official route of the Continental Divide Trail along the Black Range Crest - rarely seen by CDT hikers since most follow Gila River corridor (CDT Society route) due to perceived water advantages and easier terrain there.
-Yet while water is certainly less abundant along or near the Continental Divide in this stretch, it is more available than conventional wisdom might have one believe.
-And while the terrain is indeed challenging in some respects - some of the old burn areas continue to feature occasional blowdowns, vague trail, and poor signing - there are other areas here and in the next two segments that are in great shape, with smooth, contouring tread offering many miles of fine walking.
+This is the first of three segments to utilize the official route of the Continental Divide Trail along the Black Range Crest, a region seldom seen by long-distance CDT hikers as many follow the "Gila River route" due to its perceived water advantages.
+Yet while water is certainly less abundant along or near the Continental Divide in this stretch, it is more available than conventional wisdom would have one believe.
+And while the terrain is indeed challenging in some respects - some of the old burn areas continue to feature occasional blowdowns, vague trail, and poor signing - there are other areas here and in the next two segments that are in good shape, with smooth, contouring tread offering many miles of fine walking.
 Much of the terrain here is located within the Aldo Leopold Wilderness - a fitting tribute, so named, to the preeminent conservationist who fought to preserve this region as part of the first Congressionally-designated Wilderness.
 Solitude remains a frequent companion throughout.

 Lightning has always been a concern for travelers along the Black Range Crest, now more than ever due to the added exposure here.
 Monsoon-style storms occur regularly during afternoons in July and August, though hikers would be well advised to keep an eye to the skies any time weather may be building.
 (Several side trails leading off the crest are available if needed).
-Hikers in springtime more often may encounter snow, in the form of remnant snowpack, though this is typically of minimal depth and coverage by the time thru-hikers arrive in mid or late April - usually limited to the area between Diamond Peak and Fisherman's Bluff.
+Hikers in springtime more often may encounter snow, in the form of remnant snowpack, though this is typically of minimal depth and coverage by the time thru-hikers arrive in mid or late April - often limited to the area between Diamond Peak and Fisherman's Bluff.

 ROUTE DETAILS